Wafa Telecom

 Wafa Telecom (وفا تيليكوم) was the third mobile operator in Syria.
 The other two being Syriatel and MTN Syria.

-It is granted the exclusive rights to operate 5G in Syria.
+It was granted the exclusive rights to operate 5G in Syria.
 They performed the first test of the technology in 2023.
-The company plans to build 750 radio stations by the start of 2023.
-They aim to acquire 1.5 million users in three years and cover 80% of Syria in 5 years and 90% of it in 10 years.
+The company planned to build 750 radio stations by the start of 2023.
+They aimed to acquire 1.5 million users in three years and cover 80% of Syria in 5 years and 90% of it in 10 years.

-Its ownership has links to Iran's Revolutionary Guard.
+Its ownership had links to Iran's Revolutionary Guard.

 History

 Wafa was established in 2017.
 On February 21, 2022, Syria's telecommunications authority granted the company a mobile license.
 It is the third company in Syria to get that license.

 In December 2024, the company closed after the fall of the Assad regime.

 Ownership

 Two senior businessmen told Reuters that "Influential businessmen with close ties to government officials are key investors in the company".
 Other various local sources also reported that company is directly linked with the presidential palace.